scc-digitalhub/cyclotron/README.md

         parentSpace: 'components/cyclotron'
     }

-Do the same with `cyclotron-site/_public/js/conf/configService.js`.
+Open `cyclotron-site/_public/js/conf/configService.js` and update it too.
 Be sure to set the following properties under `authentication` (you will set the client ID later):

     enable: true,
     authProvider: 'aac',